 facilities in Yongbyon are "political conditions" to remove North Korea from the list of nations supporting

-year.
-With the latest development, it is likely to become even more difficult for the United States to start the
+the year.
+With the latest development, it is likely to become even more difficult for the United States

-denuclearization, disablement of the Pyongyang's key nuclear facilities is in progress, according to the
+disablement of the Pyongyang's key nuclear facilities is in progress, according to the sources.

-North Korea failed to meet any U.S. requests.
-The United States had demanded that Pyongyang make declarations on
+that North Korea failed to meet any U.S. requests.
+The United States had demanded that Pyongyang make declarations